 There was conflict between Hamas and Israel in Gaza in July-August 2014.
 There is a risk that the conflict could resume without warning at any time.
 Travellers should be aware that some international media representatives have been prevented from departing Gaza.

 Australians remaining in the Gaza Strip should be aware of the extremely limited capacity of the Australian Government to deliver consular assistance.

 We strongly advise against travelling by sea to the coast of the Gaza Strip in breach of Israeli naval restrictions or participating in any attempt to break the naval blockade.
 The Israeli Navy routinely patrols territorial waters and a contiguous zone.
-In May 2010, an attempt to breach the naval blockade along the coast of Gaza was intercepted by Israeli security forces and resulted in the injury, death, arrest and deportation of foreign nationals, including Australians.
+Attempts to breach the naval blockade along the coast of Gaza have resulted in the injury, death, arrest and deportation of foreign nationals, including Australians.

 Large, sometimes violent, demonstrations and threats to Western interests have occurred in the Gaza Strip.
 Foreign nationals have been injured.
 In the past, a significant number of foreign nationals have been kidnapped.